esdoc/esdoc/doc/src/documents/tutorial.html.md

 ## Appendix

 ### Target Code Style
-ESDoc target at ES6 Class-base OOP and module style.
+ESDoc target at ES6 ``class`` and ``import/export`` style.
-- Class-base OOP: Use class, extends, static, constructor, method, get and set syntax.
+- Use class, extends, static, constructor, method, get and set syntax.
   - If you want to target at ES5, might better to use JSDoc.
-- module: Use import and export syntax.
+- Use import and export syntax for module.

 ### Target Identifier
 ESDoc process only top level identifier.